intel/llvm/sycl/doc/extensions/Reduction/Reduction_status.md

 TODO #4 (Performance): The `reductionLoop()` has some order in which it choses indexes from the global index space.
 Currently it has huge stride to help vectorizer and get more vector insturction for the device code, which though may cause competition among devices for the memory due to pretty bad memory locality.
 On two-socket server CPUs using smaller stride to prioritize better memory locality gives additional perf improvement.

 ---
-TODO #5 (Performance): Some devices may provide unique-thread-id where the number of worker threads running similteneously is limited.
+TODO #5 (Performance): Some devices may provide unique-thread-id where the number of worker threads running simultaneously is limited.
 Such feature opens way for more efficient implementations (up to 2x faster, especially on many stacks/tiles devices).
+See this extension for reference: https://github.com/intel/llvm/pull/4747

 ---
 ---